Skip to article frontmatterSkip to article content

 VeloxChem enables simulations of molecular optical activity by providing access to rotatory strengths, specific rotations, circular dichroism (ECD) spectra, and optical rotatory dispersion (ORD) through density‑functional theory response methods.
 These chiroptical properties can be obtained either from an eigenvalue‑based TDDFT treatment of excited states or through the complex polarization propagator (CPP) approach, which delivers frequency‑dependent spectra directly comparable to experiment.
 For systems composed of weakly interacting chromophores, VeloxChem also implements an exciton coupling model to compute ECD spectra from the interactions between local excitations.
 For further theoretical details, see Norman et al. (2018).

-In this section, (S)-methyloxirane is used as the test molecule for ECD rotatory strengths via TDDFT, ECD extinction coefficients via CPP, and ORD specific rotations via CPP.
-The exciton coupling model is illustrated separately using a helical stack of ethylene molecules.
+In this section, (S)-methyloxirane is used to showcase the calculations of rotatory strengths via TDDFT, extinction coefficients via CPP, and specific rotations and ORD via CPP.
+Finally, the exciton coupling model (ECM) is illustrated using a helical stack of ethylene molecules.

 Loading...